JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 - **Landing Page** – a modern entry point where users can quickly navigate to key links, view PO data from the ERP system, and access important actions.
 - **PO Document Side Pane** – a page that displays stored PDF versions of PO requests, giving finance and auditors instant access without leaving the app.

 Together, these pages will provide both an attractive front door to the application and a practical way to view and manage PO request documents.
+As you build the custom page, you will be using Power Fx throughout for reusability, performance and to create a truly maintainable applications.
+Named Formulas and Collections will be some of the key functionality areas.

 ### ⌛ Length